wultra/powerauth-webflow/docs/Web-Flow-1.1.0.md

 # Migration from 1.0.0 to 1.1.0

+## Updated Minimum Java Runtime Version

+The minimum required Java runtime version has been updated to Java 11.
+This version is suggested for deployment because version 11 is a long term support (LTS) version of Java.
+The software should work`` on Java versions 11, 12, 13, 14, and 15.

 ## Embedded Bouncy Castle Library (Version 1.68)

 Bouncy Castle library has been updated to version `1.68` and it is now **included directly in the application bundle (\*.war)** for both Web Flow and Next Step.